 As is well known this technique (along with the related VCSL) brought on bar-code scanners, compact discs, laser pointers, fence-line monitors, and many more non-laboratory applications.

 While the Fabry-Perot laser diode has truly been disruptive, from an industrial and commercial point of view it’s most important attribute is spatial coherence, i.e., it was a bright and spatially well defined light source.
 From a scientific perspective, while the spatial coherence of lasers (i.e., all the photons are going in the same direction) is appreciated and utilized, the temporal coherence of lasers (i.e., all the photons have the same energy) is equally and often more important.
 The common Fabry-Perot laser cavity does not contain any frequency selective elements.
 The lateral and vertical spatial confinement can guarantee a single spatial mode, but there is nothing to guarantee a single longitudinal mode.
 Stated simply, in the frequency domain, the laser is multi-mode.
 For applications the require control of the temporal coherence or frequency, a wavelength filter or wavelength selective element needs to be incorporated into the cavity.

 Fully Integrated Single Mode Diode Lasers: The DFB & DBR

-The largest commercial application for temporally coherent, i.e., frequency single-mode, lasers is wavelength division muliplexing (WDM) in telecommunications.
-This substantial market has driven the development of distributed feedback (DFB) lasers and distributed Bragg reflector (DBR) lasers.
+The largest commercial application for temporally coherent, i.e., frequency single-mode, lasers is wavelength division multiplexing (WDM) in telecommunications.
+This substantial market has driven the development of Distributed FeedBack (DFB) lasers and Distributed Bragg Reflector (DBR) lasers.
 In these lasers a Bragg grating structure is integrated or incorporated directly into the semiconductor chip.
 For DFB lasers the grating section fully overlaps with the gain section and occupies the whole of the laser cavity.
 With DBRs the grating section is spatially separated from the gain region.
 Sometimes there can be multiple gratings or mutli-section gratings that enable longer vernier tuning, though these are more complicated to make and control.
 All of our products use a single grating element.